circaPower/CircaPower/README.md

 # CircaPower
-**Update on 3/14/2025** The non-central parameter (ncp) formula is corrected as indicated in the Dr. Pål O. Westermark's commentary *Minding averages: Comment on “Experimental design and power calculation in omics circadian rhythmicity detection using the cosinor model” by Zong et al.*.
+**Update on 3/14/2025** The non-central parameter (ncp) formula is corrected as indicated in Dr. Pål O. Westermark's commentary *Minding averages: Comment on “Experimental design and power calculation in omics circadian rhythmicity detection using the cosinor model” by Zong et al.*.

 ## Install This Package from github
 * In R console